mavlink/mavlink-devguide/en/guide/create_message.md

 - `include`: This tag is used to specify any other XML files included in your dialect.
    - Typically dialect files will include *common.xml* as shown above.
-   - You can include as many files as you like using separate tags.
+   - You can include multiple files using separate tags.
-   - The path to the included file can be relative to your dialect file.
+   - The path to included files can be relative to your dialect file.
      Note however that the project only tests dialects in the same folder.
-   - You can `include` dialects that include other dialects.
-     Note that the project only tests including dialects that do not include other dialects.
+   - Nested `include` of files is not supported (only files specified in the top level `include` are imported).
-* `version`: The version should be: TBD
+* `version`: The minor version number for the release, as included in the [../messages/common.md#HEARTBEAT message] `mavlink_version` field.
+  * For dialects that `include` **common.xml** the tag should be removed so that the `version` from **common.xml** is used (`version` from top level file will be used if specified).
+  * For private dialects you can use whatever version you like.
 * `dialect`: This number is unique for your dialect.
 You should use: TBD <!-- how are these allocated -->
 * `enums`: Dialect-specific enums can be defined in this block (if none are defined in the file, the block is optional/can be removed).
 * `messages`: Dialect-specific messages can be defined in this block (if none are defined in the file, the block is optional/can be removed).